TengNg/task-manager/README.md

 Trello-like task-manager web application built with MERN stack and Socket.io (come with drag and drop lists/cards, chats,...).

-> Shout out to Trello - my favorite tool, and I use it for every project I make.
+> Shout out to Trello - my favorite tool, I use it for every project I make.
 I want to build a web application like it but modify some stuff to fit my taste.

 ![Board Screenshot](./media/screenshot1.png)